gboehl/dynare/doc/manual/source/the-model-file.rst

             i > 0;
             end;

-.. command:: evaluate_planner_objective ;

-    This command computes, displays, and stores the value of the planner objective function
-    under Ramsey policy in ``oo_.planner_objective_value``, given the initial values of the endogenous state variables.
-If not specified with ``histval``, they are taken to be at their steady state values.
-The result is a 1 by 2 vector, where the first entry stores the value of the planner objective when the initial Lagrange multipliers associated with the planner’s problem are set to their steady state values (see :comm:`ramsey_policy`).

-    In contrast, the second entry stores the value of the planner objective with initial Lagrange multipliers of the planner’s problem set to 0, i.e. it is assumed that the planner exploits its ability to surprise private agents in the first period of implementing Ramsey policy.
-This is the value of implementating optimal policy for the first time and committing not to re-optimize in the future.

 .. command:: ramsey_policy [VARIABLE_NAME...];
              ramsey_policy (OPTIONS...)
 [VARIABLE_NAME...];

-    |br| This command is formally equivalent to the calling sequence
+    |br| This command is deprecated and formally equivalent to the calling sequence

         ::

             ramsey_model;
-            stoch_simul(order=1);
+            stoch_simul;
             evaluate_planner_objective;

-    It computes the first order approximation of the policy that maximizes the policy maker’s objective function subject to the constraints provided by the equilibrium path of the private economy and under commitment to this optimal policy.
+    It computes an approximation of the
+    policy that maximizes the policy maker’s objective function subject to the constraints provided by the equilibrium path of the private economy and under commitment to this optimal policy.
 The